sourcegraph/scip-ruby/docs/scip-ruby/DESIGN.md

 <!-- DEF NOTE[repo-test-structure] -->

+WARNING: Right now, the repo tests are broken/disabled, so this information is a bit inaccurate.
+We should fix this once the repo tests are fixed.

 The repo tests have a couple of unusual things:
 #.
 Tests are broken up into 3 stages,
    instead of being a simple script that does clone